d12frosted/elpa-mirror/stable-melpa/test-simple-readme.txt

   add customized assert failure messages, or add summary messages before a group of tests.

-* Accomodates both interactive and non-interactive use.
+* Accommodates both interactive and non-interactive use.
    - For interactive use, one can use `eval-last-sexp', `eval-region', and `eval-buffer'.
 One can `edebug' the code.
    -  For non-interactive use, run: emacs --batch --no-site-file --no-splash --load <test-lisp-code.el>